statamic/docs/content/collections/docs/widgets.md

 blueprint: page
 id: 4b77c19b-129c-4271-a724-eea884eb3e2e
 ---
-The dashboard of the Control Panel may contain any number of widgets.
-A widget can contain anything you can think of.
-From a list of recent entries to a randomized inspiration quote.
+The Control Panel's dashboard may contain any number of widgets.
+A widget can is simply a box that shows something.
+That something might be anything from a list of recently updated entries, to a randomized inspiration quote, and anything in between.

-Statamic comes bundled with a handful of widgets, however you may also [create your own](https://statamic.dev/extending/widgets) or use ones created by others.
+Statamic comes bundled with a handful of widgets, however you may also [create your own](/extending/widgets) or use ones [created by others](https://statamic.com/addons/tags/widget).

 ## Configuration
 Widgets can be added to the dashboard by modifying the widgets array in the `config/statamic/cp.php` file.